'Pretty scary': Auckland WINZ building forced into lockdown

 "Pretty scary really, a lot people down on their luck around here."

-The offices reopened around 10am and there no injuries.
+The offices reopened around 10am and there were no injuries.

 Police are making inquiries into the incident.